-The City of Springfield will define the population at-risk of homelessness is any extremely lowincome household (earning less than 30% AMI) and experiencing a severe housing cost burden.
+The City defines the population at-risk of homelessness as any extremely low-income household (earning less than 30% AMI) experiencing a severe housing cost burden.
 Springfield has 8,165 households meeting this definition of at-risk of homelessness.
 The number is derived from Table 10, which provides the number of households in each income category that have a severe housing cost burden.